 - Our suppliers Teemill (powered by Rapanui) are working on new fibres made from their old t-shirts.

-Join the herd and experience the lush feeling of our supersoft organic tees and tops for yourself, and support ethical, eco-friendly and cruelty-free fashion that gives to animals too.
-Order your tees from the Compassionate Tee Shop today and help make it Earth Day, every day.
+Experience the lush feeling of our supersoft organic tees and tops for yourself, and feel good on the inside too knowing you’re supporting ethical, eco-friendly and cruelty-free fashion that gives back to animals.
+Order your tees from the Compassionate Tee Shop today and help make it Earth Day, every day!